Fairfield Stags: Rugby

+The rugby club or is a men's college rugby club which competes in the Men's Collegiate Division II League of the Metropolitan New York Rugby Union.
+The nickname for the FURFC is the Red Ruggers.
+The Red Ruggers, established in 1963, is the longest continuously running sport club at Fairfield University.
+Brad Troup '03 and Will Brazier '05 were USA Rugby Collegiate All-Americans, Honorable Mention.
+And two former Red Ruggers represented the United States in international competition, Paul Sheehy with the USA Eagles at the 1991 Rugby World Cup and Will Brazier with the USA Tomahawks and USA Falcons.

+The Red Ruggers won the 2008 MET NY Rugby Football Union Division II Title and have produced two USA Rugby Collegiate All-Americans.
+Former Red Ruggers Paul Sheehy '81 competed for the USA Eagles at the 1991 Rugby World Cup and Will Brazier '05 competed for the United States national rugby league team at the 2004 Liberty Bell Cup.

 Sailing

 Fairfield University's sailing team completes in the New England Intercollegiate Sailing Conference.
 The Stags, in partnership with Sacred Heart University, maintain a fleet of fourteen Collegiate Flying Juniors at Captain's Cove Seaport in Black Rock Harbor and race against Division I, varsity teams throughout the New England and Mid-Atlantic region.

 Ski-Snowboard

 The Fairfield Stags co-ed ski-snowboard team competes in the Atlantic Highlands Conference under the USCSA.
 The Stags race throughout the Mid-Atlantic Region and have qualified for the National Championship on numerous occasions.